AteebRiaz/Taskmate/README.md

 Follow these steps to run the TaskMate application locally:

 #### Prerequisites
 1. **Node.js and npm:** Ensure that Node.js and npm are installed on your machine.
-You can download them from [here](https://nodejs.org/).

-2. **MongoDB:** Make sure MongoDB is installed and running.
-You can download MongoDB from [here](https://www.mongodb.com/try/download/community).
+2. **MongoDB:** Make sure MongoDB is installed and running. and update address of your local machine in backend code

 #### Steps